-''' op←{
+'''

+op+{

-αα / ω A αα could be an array or a function
+αα / ω Α αα could be an array or a function

+}

+'''

-When an operator is compiled using 2(400I)Y (see Section 7.3), the compiler assumes that the operands are functions.
-If the compiled operator is subsequently called with an array operand, then the compiled version is not used and the interpreter uses the parser instead (this restriction is expected to be removed in the future, when it should be possible to declare the types of names used by a function or operator).
+When an operator is compiled using $2(400 \pm) Y$ (see Section 7.3), the compiler assumes that the operands are functions.
+If the compiled operator is subsequently called with an array operand, then the compiled version is not used and the interpreter uses the parser instead.